Inhomogeneous superconducting states in two weakly linked superconducting ultra thin films

-Assume the separation between the two layers is $a$, we set up the coordinate system as depicted in Fig.\ref{model}, on which the external magnetic field is along the $y$ direction, i.e., $\bf{H}=H\ey$.
+Assuming the separation between the two layers is $a$, we set up the coordinate system as depicted in Fig.~\ref{model}, on which the external magnetic field is along the $y$ direction, i.e., $\bf{H}=H\ey$.
 The corresponding vector potential is given by $\bf{A}=Hz\ex$ in the Landau gauge choice.
-Thus, the system is described by a two-component gauge-invariant Ginzburg-Landau (GL) free energy functional~\cite{Ginzburg-Landau} as follows,
+Thus, the system is described by a two-component gauge-invariant Ginzburg-Landau (GL) free-energy functional~\cite{Ginzburg-Landau} as follows,